FirelyTeam/firely-docs-firely-server/features_and_tools/pubsub.rst

-  If Firely Server encountered errors when processing an ``ExecuteStorePlan`` message, it will respond with the result of this processing by sending an ``ExecuteStorePlanResponse`` message.
+  If Firely Server encounters errors when processing an ``ExecuteStorePlan`` message, it will respond with the result of this processing by sending an ``ExecuteStorePlanResponse`` message.
 This message will contain a list of ``StorePlanResultItems``, each containing the following fields:

   **Metadata**